Coscattering Dark Matter in the Inverse Scotogenic Models: Higgs portal scenario

+$Y_{\SM}^{\eq}$ take the value of 0.238.
+In the Higgs portal scenario, the Boltzmann Equations \eqref{Eqn:HBE1} and \eqref{Eqn:HBE2} are evolved numerically up to $x=10^5$ to make sure the abundance of dark matter $Y_{\phi_1}$ fully converged.

 In Figure \ref{FIG:fig1}, we illustrate two benchmark points for the coscattering and coannihilation mechanisms in panels (a) and (b), respectively, which could be assessed through the corresponding thermal rates below in panels (c) and (d).
-The coscattering will occur when the following conditions are met at the freeze-out temperature \cite{DAgnolo:2019zkf}: (1) $\phi_1$ is in kinetic equilibrium with the SM; (2) there is no chemical potential for $\phi_1$; (3) the last reactions to decouple which changes the number density of $\phi_1$ are exchange reactions between $\phi_1$ and $\phi_2$.
+The coscattering will occur when the following conditions are met at the freeze-out temperature \cite{DAgnolo:2019zkf}: (1) there is no chemical potential for $\phi_1$, (2) the last reactions to decouple which changes the number density of $\phi_1$ are exchange reactions between $\phi_1$ and $\phi_2$.
+Furthermore, we assume that $\phi_1$ is in kinetic equilibrium at the freeze-out temperature through rapid energy exchange with SM, which could be quantitatively parameterized as $\Gamma_{\phi_{1,2}\SM\to\phi_1\SM}\gg\mathcal{H}$.
+The precise results require solving the full unintegrated Boltzmann equations, which may introduce an $\mathcal{O}(10\%)$ distinction compared to $\phi_1$ not being in kinetic equilibrium \cite{Garny:2017rxs}.
 The coscattering scenario shown in panel (a) and (c) of Figure \ref{FIG:fig1} satisfies all these requirements.
-Specifically, the rapid energy exchange between $\phi_1$ and SM, i.e., $\Gamma_{\phi_1\SM\to\phi_1\SM}>\mathcal{H}$ at $x_f$, ensures the kinetic equilibrium condition (1).
-Adequate annihilation of $\phi_2$, namely, $\Gamma_{\phi_2\phi_2\to\SM\SM}>\Gamma_{\phi_2\SM\to\phi_1\SM}$, enables condition (2) to be satisfied.
-As for condition (3), it suffices that $\Gamma_{\phi_2\SM\to\phi_1\SM}$ is greater than $\Gamma_{\phi_1\phi_1\to\SM\SM}$.
+Specifically, adequate annihilation of $\phi_2$, namely, $\Gamma_{\phi_2\phi_2\to\SM\SM}>\Gamma_{\phi_2\SM\to\phi_1\SM}$, enables condition (1) to be satisfied.
+As for condition (2), it suffices that $\Gamma_{\phi_2\SM\to\phi_1\SM}$ is greater than $\Gamma_{\phi_1\phi_1\to\SM\SM}$.
 The other exchange reactions, such as $\phi_2\phi_i\to\phi_1\phi_j$ and $\phi_2\to\phi_1\bar{f}f$, provide tiny contributions.
 In contrast, the reduction of $\lambda_{2}$ leads to a significant increase of $\lambda_{12}$ in order to meet the observation of dark matter.
 The abundance of dark matter is determined by the process $\phi_1\phi_2\to \SM \SM$, thus the benchmark point in panels (b) and (d) of Figure \ref{FIG:fig1} belongs to the coannihilation scenario.